Anna Paulownastraat 101

 click on course title for full text

-The Institute for International Criminal Investigations (IICI) will hold its 22nd International Investigator Course (IIC22) from 17 Nov to 28 Nov 2014.
+The Institute for International Criminal Investigations (IICI) proposes to hold its 22nd International Investigator Course (IIC22) from 17 to 28 November 2014 and is seeking applications from people proposing to attend the course.
 The course will be held at the IICI Headquarters (The Hague, Netherlands) and the Royal Netherlands Army School for Peace Operations (Harskamp, Netherlands).

 The Institute for International Criminal Investigations (IICI) will hold its ninth Analysis Skills Course from 1 to 5 December 2014.
 The course will be held at the IICI headquarters in The Hague, The Netherlands.